-- Includes amounts contributed by the officers to the Company's 401(k) plan. - 2 Does not include perquisites and other personal benefits, the aggregate amount of which with respect to each of the Named Executive Officers does not exceed \$10,000 reported for that year. - 3 Includes the Company's matching contribution to the 401(K) Plan equal to a 100% match on the first 4% of the employee's compensation which is available to all employees who participate in the plan. - 4 Excludes Group Life Insurance, Health Care, Employee Stock Purchase Plan Discounts, Long-term Disability Insurance and similar benefits provided to all employees that do not discriminate in scope, terms or operations in favor of the Named Executive Officers. - 5 For additional information on Mr. Patsy see Nominees for Election as Directors. - 6 Mr. Bridge is 63 years old and was appointed Chief Financial Officer in January 2001; prior thereto he served as the Company Controller. - 7 Mr. Geers is 53 years old and was appointed Chief Operating Officer in December 2004; prior thereto he served as Vice President Product Development. - 8 Mr. Vick is 43 years old and was appointed Controller in February 2002; prior thereto he served as the Company Assistant Controller. - 9 All officers serve at the pleasure of the Board of Directors and are appointed annually to their current positions.
+1 Includes amounts contributed by the officers to the Company's 401(k) plan.

+2 Does not include perquisites and other personal benefits, the aggregate amount of which with respect to each of the Named Executive Officers does not exceed \$10,000 reported for that year.

+3 Includes the Company's matching contribution to the 401(K) Plan equal to a 100% match on the first 4% of the employee's compensation which is available to all employees who participate in the plan.

+4 Excludes Group Life Insurance, Health Care, Employee Stock Purchase Plan Discounts, Long-term Disability Insurance and similar benefits provided to all employees that do not discriminate in scope, terms or operations in favor of the Named Executive Officers.

+5 For additional information on Mr. Patsy see Nominees for Election as Directors.

+6 Mr. Bridge is 64 years old and was appointed Chief Financial Officer in January 2001; prior thereto he served as the Company Controller.

+7 Mr. Winzenread is 43 years old and was appointed Vice President Product Development and Strategy in October 2007.
+Compensation data for 2007, includes only compensation paid from June 18, 2007, his first day of employment, through the end of the fiscal year.

+8 Mr. Brown is 47 years old and was appointed Vice President Client Services and Chief Information Officer in October 2007: prior thereto he served as Chief Information Officer.

+9 Mr. Vick is 44 years old and was appointed Controller in February 2002; prior thereto he served as the Company Assistant Controller.

+- Mr. Geer's employment was terminated effective October 1, 2007.
+Under the terms of his severance agreement with the Company Mr. Geers was available through March 31, 2008 to provide consulting services to the Company, for which he was paid the aggregate amount of \$30,000 covering the period November 1, 2007 through March 31, 2008.
+In addition he was paid a lump sum payment of \$143.390 and further provided through November 30, 2007, at no cost to him, continued health care and dental care coverage under the plans then in effect. - 11 All officers serve at the pleasure of the Board of Directors and are appointed annually to their current positions.

-Grants of Planned Awards for 2006
+Grants of Planned Awards for 2007

-No Equity Based Awards were granted to any Named Executive Officer in 2006.
+No Equity Based Awards were granted to any Named Executive Officer in 2007.

-The Named Executive Officers did participate in the Company's 2006 Non-equity Incentive Compensation Plan, as described in the Compensation Discussion and Analysis and in the above Summary Compensation Table, which pay outs were made in 2006 and no future payments can be made under such awards.
+The Named Executive Officers did participate in the Company's 2007 Non-equity Incentive Compensation Plan, as described in the Compensation Discussion and Analysis and in the above Summary Compensation Table, there were no pay outs in 2007 as the pay out targets were not met and no future payments can be made under such 2007 awards.

-Outstanding Equity Awards at 2006 Fiscal Year End1
+Outstanding Equity Awards at 2007 Fiscal Year End1

-The following table sets forth information with respect to the Named Executive Officers Equity Awards outstanding as of January 31, 2007.
+The following table sets forth information with respect to the Named Executive Officers Equity Awards outstanding as of January 31, 2008.